happybono/GEOSage/README.md

 # GEOSage <br> <img src="https://github.com/happybono/GEOSage/blob/master/Resources/powered_by_msexcel_on_white.png" alt="Powered by MSExcel logo" width="217"/>

-A VBA application for geocoding and reverse geocoding in Excel.
+A VBA (Visual Basic for Applications) application for geocoding and reverse geocoding in Excel.
 Supports both Google's free and enterprise for business geocoder (Google Maps APIs for Business, Google Maps for Work or Google Maps).

 **Please note : The Google Maps Platform Premium Plan is no longer available for sign up or new customers since November 1, 2018.**